ian-whitestone/ian-whitestone.github.io/_posts/2020-04-22-hello-great-expectations.md

 Since the apartment size is a continuous variable, we cannot use the Chi-square test (unless we did some custom, manual binning).
 Instead, ge comes with an implementation of the [Kolmogorov–Smirnov (K-S) test](https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov_test), which can be used to compare two arbitrary, continuous distributions.

-The [ge implementation of the K-S test](https://docs.greatexpectations.io/en/latest/module_docs/dataset_module.html?highlight=expect_column_parameterized_distribution_ks_test_p_value_to_be_greater_than#great_expectations.dataset.dataset.Dataset.expect_column_parameterized_distribution_ks_test_p_value_to_be_greater_than) requires us to specify the parameters of the distribution we would like to compare are new data to.
-In order to do this, we need to produce our expected distribution.
+The [ge implementation of the K-S test](https://docs.greatexpectations.io/en/latest/module_docs/dataset_module.html?highlight=expect_column_parameterized_distribution_ks_test_p_value_to_be_greater_than#great_expectations.dataset.dataset.Dataset.expect_column_parameterized_distribution_ks_test_p_value_to_be_greater_than) requires us to specify the parameters of the distribution we would like to compare our new data to.
+In order to do this, we need to provide the parameters of our expected distribution.
 By visually inspecting the plot above, you can observe that the distribution appears to be [log-normal](https://en.wikipedia.org/wiki/Log-normal_distribution).
-This can be validated by plotting the `log(size)`, and observing an distribution that looks normal.
+This can be validated by plotting the `log(size)`, and observing a distribution that looks approximately normal.

 <p align="center">
     <img src="{{ site.baseurl }}{% link images/hello-great-expectations/lognormal_size_distribution.png %}">
 </p>

 I recently finished Cam Davidson-Pilon's fantastic introductory book to [bayesian methods](https://github.com/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers), so I chose to fit a distribution using [PyMC3](https://docs.pymc.io/) to test out what I learned.
-Alternatively, you can use [scipy's built in fit methods](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.lognorm.html).
+Alternatively, you can use [scipy's built-in fit methods](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.lognorm.html).

 ```python
 import numpy as np